 TIE supports interdisciplinary environmental research in three core areas: water, energy and climate, and health.
 Many students and faculty have received TIE support for their research projects through the academic year and during the summer, and have become affiliated TIE scholars.

-TIE also supports large-scale research such as the 2009 Solar Decathlon, which was an international competition of 20 university student teams competing to design, build, and operate the most attractive, effective, and energy-efficient solar-powered house.
+TIE has also supported large-scale research such as the Solar Decathlon, which was an international competition of 20 university student teams competing to design, build, and operate the most attractive, effective, and energy-efficient solar-powered house.
 Over 100 Tufts students from engineering, urban planning, environmental studies, policy, and other disciplines were involved with the research, design, construction, and communications for the Team Boston Curio House, which competed in Washington, D.C.